Schlipak/rootbash/README.md

 ```

 ### Disclaimer
-I am obviously not responsible of the damage that you can cause to your system through the misuse of Rootbash, please be carefull what you type in your terminal!
+I am not responsible of the damage that you can cause to your system through the misuse of this program, please be carefull what you type in your terminal!